wso2/docs-is/en/docs/samples/tenant-based-adaptive-auth.md

 # Configure Tenant-Based Adaptive Authentication

-This page guides you through configuring tenant-based adaptive authentication for a sample web application using sample hardware key and fingerprint authenticators.
+This page guides you through configuring tenant-based adaptive authentication for a sample web application using a sample hardware key authenticator.

 For more information about tenants, see [multi-tenancy](insertlink).